How to choose a course

 VCAL is a hands-on, practical alternative qualification to VCE (Year 11 and 12).
 As a VCAL student, you'll take courses in the industries and subjects that interest you, while strengthening your literacy and numeracy skills to help you succeed in the workforce.
 VCAL is self-directed and allows you to combine study with part-time work, so you can apply new skills as you learn them.Find out more about VCAL program at GOTAFE

 Accredited course types

 Certificate courses run from Certificate I through to Certificate IV, and generally run for twelve months full-time.
-At each level, you will gain practical skills and deeper knowledge of your chosen field.
 For many courses, Certificate III is the equivalent of an apprenticeship or traineeship, combining on-campus study with practical work placements to teach you the skills you'll need in the workforce.